 Those who manage or book travel for their companies as part of their overall job responsibilities might not be aware of all the benefits that can result from incorporating alternative accommodations like Airbnb into a travel program.
-Here’s a look at five benefits and uses of sharing economy accommodation providers that help keep travelers happy and the company’s travel budget under control.
+Here’s a look at five reasons to rent corporate apartments and sharing economy accommodation providers that help keep travelers happy and the company’s travel budget under control.

 1. Cost savings, convenient locations

 “Business travelers tell us home sharing is more convenient and puts them closer to where they need to be than traditional hotels,” said Harteveldt.
 “And for the same amount they would spend on a hotel room, or less, they get an entire apartment.
 They like being more productive and more relaxed than they can be in a hotel.”

 Rachel Ersted agrees.
 Ersted manages travel as part of her job responsibilities as Senior Treasury Analyst at Box, a cloud management and file sharing service for businesses.
 Box officially added Airbnb for Work to its travel program in 2016.
 “I see two main benefits with Airbnb,” Ersted said.
 “One is choice; it gives our travelers the choice of size, amenities, location, the way that the house feels.
 And that’s really important, especially when people are going on extended stays.
 Another obvious benefit is cost.
 We see Airbnb as a really affordable option and alternative to other legacy ways of staying in these cities.”